Skip to main content

 I don’t want to take drugs/have surgery.
 What else can I do?

-The decision as to whether or not to take drugs or have surgery ultimately lies with the patient and only they can make that decision after consulting their doctors.
-The alternatives are trying to control symptoms with complementary therapies, nutrition or self management.
-Many of those with endometriosis have found their symptoms have improved with complementary therapies such as acupuncture, homeopathy, reflexology and osteopathy.
+The decision as to whether or not to take drugs or have surgery ultimately lies with the you and only you can make that decision after consulting your doctor.
+The alternatives are trying to control symptoms with complementary therapies, although more research is needed to fully understand the benefits to managing endometriosis symptoms or self-management.
+Many of those with endometriosis have found their symptoms have improved with complementary therapies such as physiotherapy, acupuncture, homeopathy, reflexology and osteopathy.
 It is wise to seek help from a qualified practitioner.
 A change of diet has also been found to have positive benefits including cutting out or reducing the amount of red meat, wheat and dairy products.
-Please see our publications section for details of further information.

 How common is recurrence of endometriosis after having a hysterectomy/menopause?